-The NCAA has made arrangements through WeatherSentry to provide a lightning detection and weather monitoring system to all rounds of competition for outdoor championships.
+The NCAA has made arrangements to provide a lightning detection and weather monitoring system to all rounds of competition for outdoor championships.
 This system will assist the event management staff and the NCAA site representatives in case of inclement weather during the championship.
 A tournament staff member should be dedicated to weather monitoring.
 This service is provided complimentary so that all sites will have the resources available to ensure the safety of our student-athletes, spectators and event management staff.
-Both the site representative and host tournament director should request to include his/her emails and/or phone numbers via text to the WeatherSentry system so he/she can receive the weather updates.
+Both the site representative and host tournament director should request to include his/her emails and/or phone numbers via text to the weather monitoring system so updates will be received.
 The site representative and tournament director should also ensure that the address identified in the monitoring system is the actual physical location of where the event is taking place.
 It is also recommended that the site representative and the tournament director monitor the national storm center forecast using weather.gov or weatherbug.com.
 It is also recommended that the tournament director make contact with a local meteorologist.